privacygmail cleanupemail security

 Best for:

-• Users who absolutely refuse third-party tools
+• Users who flatly refuse third-party tools

 • Basic, simple cleanup needs